KavyaJ18/Student-Score-ML-Assignment/README.md

 Clone the repository

-Open the notebook in Jupyter/Colab
+Open the notebook in Jupyter or Google Colab

 Run all cells sequentially

 📌 Conclusion

 Study Hours and Attendance are the strongest predictors of student performance in this dataset.

-The project demonstrates a complete Machine Learning workflow from data creation to evaluation and performance comparison.
+This project demonstrates a complete Machine Learning workflow — from data creation and visualization to model training, evaluation, feature comparison, and overfitting analysis.

+Now: